Betswish/mCoT-XReasoning/README.md

 ## How to run
 ### Quick-start

-As a quick start, you may simply run `bash run_multilingual.sh` for getting all results in our paper!
+As a quick start, you may simply run `bash run_multilingual.sh` to get all generations of the LRMs tested in our paper!
+By default, the responses will be stored in `outputs_0/`.

 ### Parameter Details